akaymaram/hadith_analysis/README.md

 Sulistio, Bambang, et al. "The utilization of machine learning on studying Hadith in Islam: A systematic literature review."
 Education and Information Technologies 29.5 (2024): 5381-5419.

 Supervised classification
-Abdelaal, Hammam M., and Hassan A. Youness.
+1. Abdelaal, Hammam M., and Hassan A. Youness.
 "Hadith classification using machine learning techniques according to its reliability."
 Romanian Journal of Information Science and Technology 22.3 (2019): 259-271.
-AbdElaal, Hammam M., et al. "Classifications of Hadiths based on Supervised Learning Techniques."
+2. AbdElaal, Hammam M., et al. "Classifications of Hadiths based on Supervised Learning Techniques."
 International Journal of Computer Science & Network Security 22.11 (2022): 1-10.
-Binbeshr, Farid, Amirrudin Kamsin, and Manal Mohammed.
+3. Binbeshr, Farid, Amirrudin Kamsin, and Manal Mohammed.
 "A systematic review on hadith authentication and classification methods."
 Transactions on Asian and Low-Resource Language Information Processing 20.2 (2021): 1-17.
-Masruroh, Siti Ummi, et al. "Performance Analysis of Naïve Bayes Classifier Algorithm with Chi-Square and Confix Stripping Stemmer Selection Features In Hadits Translation Classification System."
+4. Masruroh, Siti Ummi, et al. "Performance Analysis of Naïve Bayes Classifier Algorithm with Chi-Square and Confix Stripping Stemmer Selection Features In Hadits Translation Classification System."
 2022 3rd International Conference on Big Data Analytics and Practices (IBDAP).
 IEEE, 2022.
+5. Ramzy, Ahmed, et al. "Hadiths classification using a novel author-based hadith classification dataset (abcd)."
+Big Data and Cognitive Computing 7.3 (2023): 141.

 Deep Learning
 Refaee, Eshrag Ali.
 "Detecting hadith authenticity using a deep-learning approach."
 Scientific Journal of King Faisal University Basic and Applied Sciences 23 (2022): 80-84.

-Fabricated hadith detection using Transformer Models Gaanoun, Kamel, and Mohammed Alsuhaibani.
+Fabricated hadith detection using Transformer Models
+1. Gaanoun, Kamel, and Mohammed Alsuhaibani.
 "Fabricated hadith detection: A novel matn-based approach with transformer language models."
 IEEE Access 10 (2022): 113330-113342.

 Rules Mining
 Abdelaal, Hammam, et al. "The Relationship between different Classifications of Hadiths Based on rules Mining."
 International Journal of Advanced Scientific Research and Innovation 6.1 (2023): 90-98.